DYNOMIGHT ABOUT RSS SUBSTACK

 Fourth, the distribution problem works both ways.
 Take a model of the internet as millions of people screaming into the night, with readers just bumping into them at random.
 In this model, you only need to be above average to contribute value.
 Similarly, because distribution is so poor, writers help with “unknown unknowns”.
 I had no idea I wanted to learn about Ryszard Kapuscinski before Matt Lakeman wrote about him.

-So here’s a thought experiment: What would things be like if a computer could plug into your brain and automatically gvie you whatever content is closest to your needs?
+So here’s a thought experiment: What would things be like if a computer could plug into your brain and automatically give you whatever content is closest to your needs?
 On the margin, there would be less need to “follow” people, and more opportunity for “weirdness”.
 But it’s unclear what effect this would have on the reach of domain experts versus generalists.
 I think that comes down to how much we value information versus other qualities like shared context, readability, familiarity, and aesthetics.

 new dynomight every thursday